 Donate a bike and make it a vehicle for change

 Donated bicycles form the foundation of the Community Cycling Center.
-Our professional mechanics and skilled volunteers refurbish the bicycles and direct them to our bike safety programs for low-income youth or to our bike shop.
-Bike shop proceeds benefit our programs.
+Our professional mechanics and skilled volunteers evaluate and refurbish the bicycles and direct them to our bike safety programs for youth and adults living on low incomes or to our bike shop.
+Bike shop proceeds benefit our year-round programs.

 What Kinds of Bikes Do You Need?

 We love all bicycles for kids and adults.
 We especially need bikes in good condition.

 Please note: We cannot accept car racks, strollers, stationary bicycles or trainers, scooters, anything motorized, or clothing.
 We do accept donations of cycling shoes.
 If you have something that you’d like to donate but aren’t sure if we accept it, please give us a call at the shop: 503.287.8786.

 You can donate a bike at our bike shop year-round during business hours.
 Our bike shop is located at 1700 NE Alberta Street.